CVE-2011-4462

 01 // Technical Summary

 Plone CMS versions 4.1.3 and earlier are vulnerable to a denial-of-service (DoS) attack due to a flaw in how they handle form parameter hashing.
-Attackers can exploit this vulnerability by sending a large number of specially crafted form parameters, causing excessive CPU consumption on the server.
-This can lead to significant service disruption and potential data loss.
+Attackers can exploit this by sending a large number of crafted parameters, causing excessive CPU usage and rendering the server unresponsive.
+This vulnerability poses a significant risk to the availability of Plone-based websites and applications.

 02 // Vulnerability Mechanism